rapidcow/perspective/docs/src/psp/types.rst

    .. property:: panel

       The panel this entry belongs to; None if this entry does not belong to a panel.
-This is an immutable property.
+This is an immutable property, since changing panels is done through :meth:`Panel.add_entry`.

    .. method:: has_panel()